MCL Tear Rehab in St. Charles, MO

 - Contact Sports: Football, soccer, and hockey players in St. Charles, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
 Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear